 As part of the vernal pool mitigation requirements for Travis AFB (Collinge 1999), 256 pools were constructed at the Aero Club in November 1999.
 Because this project’s ultimate goal is to reconstruct viable vernal pool communities, in addition to Lasthenia conjugens, the constructed pools were seeded with four other species found in vernal pools at the study site, including Eryngium vaseyi (Button celery, Apiaceae), Deschampsia danthonioides (Annual hairgrass, Poaceae), Layia chrysanthemoides (Tidy tips, Asteraceae), and Plagiobothrys stipitatus (Popcorn flower, Boraginaceae).
 In December 1999, seed addition treatments were randomly assigned to each of the 256 constructed pools.
 Pools in the control treatment were left unseeded to assess the rate of natural colonization of created vernal pools.

 Since 2000, we have quantified abundance and distribution of all plant species in seed plots of constructed pools and naturally occurring reference pools at our study site.
 Our results to date show that as expected, cover of seeded species has been significantly higher in seeded than control pools in every year of the study.
 The smallest observed difference in seeded species cover occurred in 2009.
 Furthermore, sampling plots in seeded and reference pools were similar through time in cover of seeded and other native species, as well as exotic species.
 Cover of seeded species in constructed pools was best modeled by seeding treatment and maximum depth of inundation.
 Pool depth and duration of inundation were similar among seeded, control, and reference pools through 2002, but by 2009 reference pools were significantly deeper than restored pools during the period of peak inundation.
 The depth of restored pools has decreased apparently as a result of climate-driven increases in the cover of exotic species that contribute to rapid thatch accumulation.
 These combined results suggest that vernal pool restoration can be facilitated by ensuring appropriate hydrological conditions and by seeding constructed pools with native species.
 However, our observed effects of climate on the outcome of competition between native and exotic species suggest impending effects of climate change, especially if exotic species facilitate their own dominance through thatch accumulation.
-We are currently expanding our research to investigate the role of thatch accumulation, particularly by exotic plant species, on native species performance (see Akasha Faist’s research).
+We are currently expanding our research to investigate the role of thatch accumulation, particularly by exotic plant species, on native species performance (see Akasha Faist’s research and publications below).